YaleSTC/reservations/managing-app-config.md

 This guide is a walk-through for the Reservations "Settings" page.

 The **Site Title** is the name of the website as displayed in the upper-left corner of the top navigation bar, as well as in the [title bar](https://en.wikipedia.org/wiki/Title_bar) of your web browser.
-The title should be less than 20 characters in length, in order that the top navigation bar not become too crowded.
+The title should be fewer than 20 characters in length, in order that the top navigation bar not become too crowded.

 The **Admin Email** is the email address of the person who receives daily reports from Reservations regarding checkout/checkin irregularities (i.e., if a Checkout Person notes anything wrong with an item or reservation).